MadsBogeskov/Cleanse/README.rst

 Cleanse is a `dependency injection`_ framework for Swift.
 It is designed from the ground-up with *developer experience* in mind.
 It takes inspiration from both `Dagger`_ and `Guice`_.

-Cleanse is currently in *beta* phase.
-This means its API is subject to change (but for the better).

 .. _dependency injection: https://en.wikipedia.org/wiki/Dependency_injection
 .. _Guice: https://github.com/google/guice
 .. _Dagger: http://google.github.io/dagger/